yasemin-etc/mimachina/_posts/2021-01-22-Design_Together_Workshops.md

 ---
 layout: post
-title: Design Together- Workshops has begun in Istanbul
+title: Design Together in/for Istanbul - Workshops are ON THE GO
 ---
 *New Material Resources 2020-12-04*
 *Bio-Circularity + Energetic Transformation 2020-12-17*